Nowhere (album): Artwork

-The album cover features an uncrested wave photographed by skateboard/snowboard photographer Warren Bolster.
+The album cover features an uncrested wave photographed by Warren Bolster, known more for his work photographing skateboarders and snowboarders.
 The original LP cover artwork had the band name in embossed text centered in the upper half and an embossed album title in the lower right corner.
+The inner sleeve in the LP, or the liner notes in the CD, featured a text montage of lyrics from each song on the album.
 The original cassette and CD releases featured no band name or album title on the cover, but sometimes came with an identifying sticker on the outside of the CD or cassette case.
 For the 2001 CD re-release, the band name and title were printed visibly on the cover in the locations of the LP's embossed text.
 The 2011 Rhino Handmade edition features a lenticular design of the wave.

 Release

 Nowhere was released by Creation Records on 15 October 1990.
-The album was issued in the United States in December 1990 by Sire Records, featuring three bonus tracks culled from the band's Fall EP.
+The album was issued in the United States in December 1990 by Sire Records.

 A 2001 reissue by Ignition Records further added the four songs from the band's Today Forever EP as bonus tracks.

-In February 2011, Rhino Handmade released a special 20th anniversary edition of Nowhere, featuring the remastered original album with seven bonus tracks, plus a bonus disc featuring a previously unreleased live performance at The Roxy in Los Angeles recorded on 10 April 1991.
+In February 2011, Rhino Handmade released a special 20th anniversary edition of Nowhere, featuring the remastered original album with seven bonus tracks from the band's previous EPs, plus a bonus disc featuring a previously unreleased live performance at The Roxy in Los Angeles recorded on 10 April 1991.
 The set also includes a 40-page booklet with exclusive photos and a new essay by music critic Jim DeRogatis, as well as a lenticular-covered digipak book.

 In November 2015, the band released a special 25th anniversary edition of Nowhere across two separate formats: a CD/DVD set, and a coloured-vinyl double LP.
 The CD features the same audio material as the 2001 and 2011 reissues remastered, with a DVD featuring a previously unreleased live performance at Town and Country Club in London on 7 March 1991.
 The discs come in a hardback cardboard case with canvas-style cover and a 36-page booklet.
 The 2LP version features an expanded track listing with 7 bonus tracks from the Fall and Today Forever EPs, and was pressed on white and blue marbled colour vinyl.
 The reissue was released independently.
 In conjunction with the re-release, the band performed the album in its entirety at a series of live shows in October 2015.

-Nowhere was re-released in November 2022 by Wichita recordings.
-All the original audio reworked and refined, the reissue made available on vinyl and CD.
-It charted at number 62 on the UK Albums Chart.
+Nowhere was re-released again in November 2022 by Wichita Recordings, with the reissue charting at number 62 on the UK Albums Chart.